-With well over six billion worldwide users a month and nearly 800 million unique users, YouTube has quickly become the third largest web property since its launch in 2005.
-Over the last nine years, YouTube has become a place for learning, entertaining and marketing.
+With well over 1.9 billion logged-in users a month, YouTube has quickly become the second most popular site since it’s launch in 2005.
+Over the last several years, YouTube has become a place for learning, entertaining, and marketing.
 With one of the most engaging audiences, it’s no surprise YouTube is a great place for businesses and agencies to advertise on.
-Throughout this post I will walk you through what advertising on

 YouTube Ad Formats

 As you’ve probably seen, ads on YouTube seem to appear everywhere you look.
-Whether it’s before a video, across the bottom of a video, within the search results, next to a video, or covering the YouTube home page, ads really are all over YouTube.
+Whether it’s before a video, across the bottom of a video, within or above the search results, next to a video, or covering the YouTube home page, ads really are all over YouTube.
 Here we’ll dive into the different types of advertising available on YouTube and how you can get your ads all over too.

-TrueView, which is available through AdWords for video, is one of the formats available for building a YouTube video campaign.
-TrueView videos only cost when a user chooses to watch the video, or on a Cost-Per-View basis.
+TrueView Video Ads, which is available through Google Ads, is one of the types of formats available for a YouTube video campaign.
+TrueView videos only cost when a user chooses to watch the video or on a Cost-Per-View basis.
 There are two ad formats to choose from within TrueView.

-Under special circumstances, marketers can buy placements on YouTube using cost-per-thousand-impressions or cost-per-day bidding.
-I’ll go into more detail on these bidding strategies later, but just know that these placements are bought specifically through YouTube representatives and are for high impact and high traffic campaigns.
-There are four different “placements” that can be bought on a reservation status.
+Under special circumstances, marketers can buy placements on YouTube using cost-per-thousand-impressions or cost-per-day.
+These placements are bought specifically through YouTube representatives and are for high impact and high traffic campaigns.

-On a Cost-Per-Thousand-impressions method, ad placements can appear all over the site for a massive reach across a variety of interests and targeting criteria.
+On a Cost-Per-Thousand-impressions method, ad placements can appear all over YouTube for a massive reach across a variety of interests and targeting criteria.

 Special Notes on Reserved Media Placements